matanweisz/infinity-assignment/modules/security_group/README.txt

 │   │   ├── main.tf        # Security group resource
 │   │   ├── variables.tf   # Input variables for customization
 │   │   ├── outputs.tf     # Outputs for referencing module values
-│── README.txt

 How to Use the Module:

-1. Call the Module in Your 'main.tf' File
+# Call the Module in Your 'main.tf' File
 Add the following to your Terraform configuration:

 module "security_group" {